How to save money and stay warm this season

 Huge savings can be made from the simple task of turning lights off in unoccupied rooms, and you can take it one step further by switching them off completely.
 Alternatively, consider purchasing some energy saving LED lightbulbs – according to Which? one LED bulb could save you about £180 over its lifetime (which is loads longer than other bulbs')!

 7. Switch it up

 You've probably been using a large amount of energy in your home recently, so make sure you’re getting the best possible price from your provider.
-You could save hundreds of pounds this season by checking comparison sites and switching to a better deal.
+You could save this season by checking comparison sites and switching to a better deal.
 Many providers now also offer 100% renewable energy tariffs, which can make a huge contribution to reducing your carbon footprint.

 If you’d like to see what we are doing to reduce our own energy use at LBS, take a look at this short article showing the steps we’ve taken.